Pylons/pyramid_mailer/docs/index.rst

 ==================

 **pyramid_mailer** is a package for the `Pyramid`_ framework to take the pain out of sending emails.
+It is compatible with Python 2.5, 2.6, 2.7, and 3.2.
 It has the following features:

 1. A wrapper around the low-level email functionality of standard Python.
 This includes handling multipart emails with both text and HTML content, and file attachments.

 2. The option of directly sending an email or adding it to the queue in your maildir.

 3. Wrapping email sending in the transaction manager.
 If you have a view that sends a customer an email for example, and there is an error in that view